baetyl/baetyl-docs-en/docs/guides/Message-synchronize-with-iothub-through-remote-module.md

     path: var/db/baetyl/remote-iothub-log
 ```

-Configuration file location for the Remote module is: `var/db/baetyl/remote-iothub-conf/application.yml`.
+Configuration file location for the Remote service is: `var/db/baetyl/remote-iothub-conf/application.yml`.

-The configuration of Baetyl Remote module are as follows:
+The configuration of Baetyl Remote service are as follows:

 ```yaml
 name: remote-iothub